grpc/proposal/A36-xds-for-servers.md

 If the `envoy.extensions.filters.http.router.v3.Router` is not present in `http_filters`, A39 calls for inserting a special filter that fails all RPCs.
-If an XdsServer implementation does not support any HTTP filters other than the hard-coded Router behavior called for in A39, then the special filter that fails all RPCs is not required.
+If an XdsServer implementation does not use RouteConfiguration (as is expected today) and does not support any HTTP filters other than the hard-coded Router behavior called for in A39, then the special filter that fails all RPCs is not required.
 This is to allow implementations that only support L4 xDS features to avoid L7 plumbing and implementation.
 This has no impact on the resource validation and NACKing behavior called for in A39.

 [Filter.typed_config]: https://github.com/envoyproxy/envoy/blob/928a62b7a12c4d87ce215a7c4ebd376f69c2e080/api/envoy/config/listener/v3/listener_components.proto#L40
 [TypedStruct.type_url]: https://github.com/cncf/udpa/blob/cc1b757b3eddccaaaf0743cbb107742bb7e3ee4f/udpa/type/v1/typed_struct.proto#L38